bluekeyes/patch2pr/README.md

 ## Stability

-Experimental.
-The interface for both the CLI and the library may change.
-While the underlying patch library ([bluekeyes/go-gitdiff][]) has good test coverage, it hasn't been used extensively against real-world patches.
+Beta.
+The library is used in a production application that applies thousands of patches every day, but the interface for both the CLI and the library may change.

+While the underlying patch library ([bluekeyes/go-gitdiff][]) has good test coverage and real-world usage, the space of all possible patches is large, so there are likely undiscovered bugs.

 [bluekeyes/go-gitdiff]: https://github.com/bluekeyes/go-gitdiff